ebubedimobi/MCSLock/README.md

 # MCSLock
-A swift version of implementation of MCSLock
+A swift version of implementation of MCSLock.